ancyrweb/faussaire/README.md

 ## Overview

 Faussaire is library aiming to mock an API in tests.
-As said Robert C. Martin in the [Ruby Midwest 2011 Conf](https://www.youtube.com/watch?v=WpkDN78P884), tests should be completely independant from your webservices, your database or whatever kind of IO device / Network implementation.
+As said Robert C. Martin in the [Ruby Midwest 2011 Conf](https://www.youtube.com/watch?v=WpkDN78P884), tests should be completely independent from your webservices, your database or whatever kind of IO device / Network implementation.
 Following this idea, one should be able to use a fake API with a similar behavior of any server.